-1. You need to understand how the human ear perceive sounds (physical).
+1. You need to understand how the human ear perceives sounds (physical).
 How man hears certain frequencies in relation to others is influenced by the volume you hear those sounds.
-When you listen a song it will sound good at high volume and at low volume sounds soft, stupid and flat.
-If you can make the mix sound good at low volume, it will sound better in strong volume.
+When you listen to a song it will sound good at high volume and at low volume sounds soft, stupid, and flat.
+If you can make the mix sound good at low volume, it will sound better at strong volume.

-2. The second reason for recommending that mixing to be maded at low volume is that the human ear gets tired quickly when we are forced to listen loud music for long periods of time.
+2. The second reason for recommending that mixing be made at low volume is that the human ear gets tired quickly when we are forced to listen to loud music for long periods of time.
 The result is the inability to make sound decisions based on what we hear.

 Mixing The Drum Instruments

 For many, the most difficult part in the process of mixing is to “reconcile” kicks with basses.
 When this drum and bass will not fit the same sound spectrum and would “choke” the result will be a weak mix, stupid and flat.